aroemers/redelay/README.md

 ### Testing

 Since state in redelay is handled as first class objects, there are all kinds of testing strategies.
-It all depends a bit on where you keep your State objects (see next section).
+It all depends a bit on where you keep your State objects (discussed in next section).

 For the examples above you can simply use plain old `with-redefs` to your hearts content.
 We can redefine "production" states with other states, or even with a plain `delay`.
-There is no need for a special API here.
+There is **no need for a special API** to support testing.
 For example:

 ```clj